All Local Conserved Quantities of the One-Dimensional Hubbard Model: S3. Proof of conservation law of

 \section{S3.
 Proof of conservation law of $Q_k$}

-In this section, we prove Theorem 1 and Theorem 2 in the main manuscript by showing that $Q_k$ constructed from the result of Theorem 1 and Theorem 2 is actually conserved, i.e., we prove $\bck{Q_k,H}=0$.
+In this section, we prove Theorem 1 and Theorem 2 in the main manuscript by showing that $Q_k$ constructed from the result of Theorem 1 and Theorem 2 is actually conserved, i.e.~we prove $\bck{Q_k,H}=0$.
+We represent the $\bck{Q_k,H}$ as